juntaodev/whatbirdapp/README.md

 ## 📘 Overview

-**WhatBirdApp** enables users to record or upload a short bird sound clip, and the system identifies the most likely bird species.
+**WhatBirdApp** lets users record or upload a short bird sound and instantly identify the most likely species.
-The app combines audio feature extraction (Mel spectrograms), a trained bird song classifier (BirdNET / custom CNN), and a simple, user-friendly mobile interface.
+It uses **BirdNET**, a pre-trained deep learning model from the Cornell Lab of Ornithology, integrated through a Python backend and a Flutter mobile frontend.

 ---

-## 🚀 Features
+## 🚀 Current Status — Phase 0 Complete

-- 🎤 Record or upload bird sounds directly from the app
+- ✅ Local ML environment setup (BirdNET-Analyzer)
-- 🧠 Identify bird species using pre-trained ML models
+- ✅ Successful model download and test inference
-- 🌍 Offline or online inference support
+- ✅ Project structure created for `backend`, `frontend`, and `ml`
-- 📊 Display confidence scores and additional info (habitat, song pattern, map)
+- ✅ `.gitignore` configured to exclude large model data
-- 🧩 Modular architecture (frontend + backend + ML)
+- ✅ Ready for Phase 1: Backend & ML Integration (FastAPI + BirdNET)

 ---